silktown-software/podbean_downloader/README.md

   Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
 ```

-You will need to add this path to be able to call the script from the command line.
+You will need to add this path to be able to call the script from the command line. **Note:** this path is system specific and differs on OS and how you installed python.
+When installing the package it will warn you that the directory isn't in the path.

 ## Usage